 If your child is anxious about going back to school, there are some things you can do as a parent to help ease their anxiety.
 Here are some parenting tips for kids with anxiety:

 – Encourage your child to talk about their anxiety and what they are feeling.
 This will help them to identify and understand their emotions.

-– Teach your child some relaxation techniques such as deep breathing or visualization.
+– Teach your child some relaxation techniques, such as deep breathing or visualization.
 These can help them to calm down when they are feeling anxious.

-– Help your child to develop a positive outlook by focusing on the good things about school and their classmates.
+– Help your child to develop a positive outlook by focusing on the good things about the school and their classmates.

 – Encourage your child to be proactive in managing their anxiety.
-This may involve setting up a meeting with the teacher to discuss any concerns, making a list of things that make them anxious and brainstorming ways to cope with these triggers.
+This may involve setting up a meeting with the teacher to discuss any concerns, making a list of things that make them anxious, and brainstorming ways to cope with these triggers.

 Dealing with anxiety in children can be a daunting task, but there are ways to help them cope.
 As a parent, it’s important to be patient and understand what your child is going through.
 There are also many resources available to help you both deal with anxiety.
 With a little time and effort, you can help your child overcome their anxiety and get back to enjoying school.